-World Energy Council Turkish National Committee (DEK – TMK) was founded in 1949 as an “organisation serving the public interest” and acts as a roof organisation for energy related NGOs operating in the country (www.dunyaenerji.org.tr).
+The World Energy Council Türkiye Member Committee was founded in 1949 as an “organisation serving the public interest” and acts as a roof organisation for energy related NGOs operating in the country (www.dunyaenerji.org.tr).
 Presently, the Committee has a wide range of members from all energy related industries from public/private sector, energy associations to universities, experts, NGOs and private individuals.
-The committee’s main objective is to facilitate dialogue on domestic and global energy issues via various activities and events, as well as international projects, national reports and related publications (For more: @WEC_Turkey).
+The committee’s main objective is to facilitate dialogue on domestic and global energy issues via various activities and events, as well as international projects, national reports and related publications (For more: @WEC_Turkiye).

 The Committee hosted the 23rd World Energy Congress in October 2016.
 The Congress, under the theme of “Embracing new Frontiers”, was held in Istanbul with the participation of 4 Heads of State, 56 Ministers and more than 5.500 representatives from 151 countries including 266 speakers.

-Alparslan BAYRAKTAR serves as the Deputy Minister of Energy and Natural Resources.
-Prior to assuming this post, he was the Deputy Undersecretary of MENR following his service as the General Director of International Affairs and European Union.
-Between 2010-2016, Dr. Bayraktar served as a Commissioner of Energy Market Regulatory Authority of Turkey.
-Before his public service, he worked for the private sector in Turkey and abroad.
+Alparslan Bayraktar serves as the Minister of Energy and Natural Resources of Türkiye.
+Prior to assuming this post, he was the Deputy Minister of Energy and Natural Resources between 2018-2023; the Deputy Undersecretary of MENR and the General Director of International Affairs and European Union between 2016-2018.
+Between 2010-2016, Mr. Bayraktar served as a Commissioner of Energy Market Regulatory Authority of Türkiye.
+Before his public service, he worked for the private sector in Türkiye and abroad.

-Dr. Bayraktar also holds positions in various international organizations involved in issues relating to energy governance.
+Mr. Bayraktar also holds positions in various international organizations involved in issues relating to energy governance.
 He served as the Chairman of International Confederation of Energy Regulators (ICER) and Energy Regulators Regional Association (ERRA).
-Currently, he is the Chairman of World Energy Council Turkey.
+Currently, he is the Chairman of World Energy Council Türkiye.

-Dr. Bayraktar holds B.S. in Mechanical Engineering from Istanbul Technical University, LL.M. in Law and Economics from Bilkent University and M.A. in International Relations from Fletcher School of Law & Diplomacy at Tufts University.
-He received his Ph.D. in Energy, Environmental Economics & Policy from Middle East Technical University.
+Mr. Bayraktar holds B.S. in Mechanical Engineering from Istanbul Technical University, LL.M. in Law and Economics from Bilkent University and M.A. in International Relations from Fletcher School of Law & Diplomacy at Tufts University.
+He received his Ph.D. in Energy, Environmental Economics & Policy from Middle East Technical University.’

 Mehmet Ertürk was born in 1976 in Gaziantep.
 After completing his primary and secondary education there, he continued his education at Bilkent University Business Administration Department with a full scholarship in 1996.
 Having graduated in 2001, he began his professional career the same year as a Deputy Brand Expert.
 After working for about one year on this duty, Mr. Ertürk started working in EMRA as Deputy Energy Expert in January 2003 and was appointed as Energy Expert with a thesis on natural gas transmission schedules in 2006.
 Continuing his work on tariff issues in EMRA, Mehmet Ertürk directed the group responsible for natural gas tariffs between 2009-2012.
 In early 2012, he was appointed to the Department of Tariffs and became the Vice-President in April 2015, after about 3 years in this position.
 His scientific studies during his time at EMRA, in METÜ between 2006-2009 and in University of Texas’ Energy Programme at Austin between 2009-2011, has allowed Mr. Ertürk to publish articles in international scientific journals.
 Since March 2018, Mehmet Ertürk has been working in private sector and currently he is leading energy projects of Koloğlu Holding with a position of Energy Group President.
 Mehmet Ertürk is married with three children.